nishchay/translations/static/english/learningCenter/request/requestHandling.md

 }
 ```

-Here we will get error second method `saveProfile` because combination of route and HTTP method is already created.
+Above will result in an exception because `profile` method is handling all type of HTTP method for path `profile` and `saveProfile` is again declaring `profile` path with `POST` HTTP method which is duplicated.

 Remember route path with HTTP method must be unique for application.
-Defining duplicate route will result in an error.
+Defining duplicate route will result in an exception.
 When we define any route, please make sure other route with route name and HTTP method already exists.
 If there is conflict, please check that other route is created for specific HTTP method only.

 ##### Route priority